Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 E-cigarettes aren’t well regulated, says Dr. Bauman, so it’s not easy to know what other toxins they might be hiding.
 Plus, they contain nicotine.
 “Nicotine is a stimulant,” she says, “so we know it can increase heart rate and blood pressure.”

 How good you feel about your body may affect your ability to take care of your heart.
-In a recent study in the journal Obesity, overweight women who had higher levels of “weight-bias internalization”—meaning they applied negative stereotypes about obesity to themselves—were more likely to have metabolic syndrome than those with low levels.
+In a study in the journal Obesity, overweight women who had higher levels of “weight-bias internalization”—meaning they applied negative stereotypes about obesity to themselves—were more likely to have metabolic syndrome than those with low levels.

 The results show that shaming people into getting healthy simply doesn’t work, say the researchers—and it may actually hurt them physically, not just emotionally.
 Instead of buying into the stigma, they say, challenge it by building confidence and working toward achievable goals.